• Donate

 0

 With the refugee crisis in such a dire state, it is hard to know where to begin, but young leader Laurie Findley knows that the first and most important step is just to begin.
 Laurie’s activism work began with something as simple as tuning in to where her candy bars came from and now has come as far as bridging global barriers to create a cross-cultural dialogue about tolerance.
-Laurie is now in her fourth year as a member of the National Youth Leadership Council (NYLC) while she attends the University of Virginia.
-With support from the Jane Goodall Institute, members of the NYLC receive leadership training and guidance from Roots & Shoots staff which they then share with hundreds of thousands of Roots & Shoots members around the world as the youth representatives of the Jane Goodall Institute.
+Laurie is now in her fourth year as a member of the Roots & Shoots Youth Council USA (RSYC) while she attends the University of Virginia.
+With support from the Jane Goodall Institute, members of the RSYC receive leadership training and guidance from Roots & Shoots staff which they then share with hundreds of thousands of Roots & Shoots members around the world as the youth representatives of the Jane Goodall Institute.
 We caught up with Laurie to discuss how she has been using this network to create a more empathetic global community.

 Name: Laura “Laurie” Findley